Marquise Brown Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Matchup vs. Cleveland

-- Brown has averaged 46 receiving yards per game in his five career matchups against the Browns, 7.5 fewer than his over/under for Sunday's game.
+- Brown is averaging 46 receiving yards per game in five career matchups against the Browns, 7.5 fewer than his receiving yards prop bet over/under for Sunday's game (53.5).

-- Brown has caught a touchdown pass against the Browns once, but did not have multiple TDs in that game.
+- Brown has caught a touchdown pass versus the Browns once, but did not have multiple TDs in that game.

-- The 227.3 yards per game the Browns are conceding through the air makes them the NFL's seventh-ranked pass defense.
+- The Browns are giving up 227.3 passing yards per game this year, the NFL's seventh-ranked pass defense.

-- With 22 passing TDs conceded this season, the Browns defense is ranked 26th in the NFL.
+- The Browns' defense is 26th in the NFL, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Steelers, Brown was targeted seven times, picking up 55 yards on five receptions.
+- Brown put together a 55-yard performance against the Steelers last week on five catches while being targeted seven times.

-- Over his last three outings, Brown has racked up 35.3 yards per game, reeling in 13 passes on 17 targets.
+- Brown has racked up 106 yards during his last three games (35.3 receiving yards per game), reeling in 13 balls on 17 targets.

 Brown's Baltimore Teammates